microsoft/botframework-cli/packages/cli/README.md

 OPTIONS
   -h, --help                         qnamaker:publish:kb command help --kbId=kbId                        Knowledgebase id to pubish.
+Overrides the Knowledge Base id present in the config

   --subscriptionKey=subscriptionKey  Specifies the qnamaker Ocp-Apim-Subscription Key (found in Keys under Resource
                                      Management section for your Qna Maker cognitive service).
-Overrides the subscriptionkey value present in config
+Overrides the subscriptionkey value present in the config
 ```

 _See code: [@microsoft/bf-qnamaker](https://github.com/microsoft/botframework-cli/blob/v1.0.0/src/commands/qnamaker/publish/kb.ts)_

 ## `bf qnamaker:query`

-Query model for fetching the answer from Kb for a query
+Generate Answer for fetching the answer from Kb for a query

 ```
 USAGE